-Since Oracle 19c, there is a requirement for the protect user in the DLP database to be given the CREATE JOB grant.
-With earlier Oracle versions, this requirement was not part of the protect user's grants.
+Beginning with Oracle 19c, there is a requirement for the "protect" user in the DLP database to be given the CREATE JOB grant.
+With earlier Oracle versions, this requirement was not part of the "protect" user's grants.

 Starting with Oracle 10g, DBMS_SCHEDULER was created as a more robust replacement for DBMS_JOB.
-However, unlike DBMS_JOB, DBMS_SCHEDULER actually explicitly required the CREATE JOB system privilege.
-So the situation was the other way round - it was DBMS_JOB that did not require it, while DBMS_SCHEDULER didn't.
-This is why in earlier versions of Oracle, the requirement for the CREATE JOB grant for the protect user was not required.
+However, unlike DBMS_JOB, DBMS_SCHEDULER actually explicitly requires the CREATE JOB system privilege.

-Until Oracle 19c, DBNS_JOB existed independently from DBMS_SCHEDULER, so as a result, users could use both.
+Prior to Oracle 19c, DBMS_JOB existed independently from DBMS_SCHEDULER, so as a result, users could use both.
 However, starting with Oracle 19c, Oracle has removed the guts from the DBMS_JOB package, instead making it kind of a wrapper for DBMS_SCHEDULER.
-From 19c, creating a job using DBMS_JOB with its limitation is essentially creating the job using DBMS_SCHEDULER.
-Because of this change, since Oracle 19c DBMS_JOB now also requires the CREATE JOB grant, given that it's now fully dependent on DBMS_SCHEDULER in its execution.
+As of 19c, creating a job using DBMS_JOB with this limitation is essentially creating the job using DBMS_SCHEDULER.
+Because of this change, Oracle 19c DBMS_JOB now also requires the CREATE JOB grant, given that it's now fully dependent on DBMS_SCHEDULER in its execution.